gkalab/picochessweb-dietpi/README.md

 Some PicoChess options can only be set via the picochess.ini file.
 Adjust the settings in ansible/files/opt/picochess/picochess.ini for your system.

-## Add Komodo 13.02 engine binary (optional, only if ARMv8 64-bit image is used)
+## Add Komodo 14.1 engine binary (optional, only if ARMv8 64-bit image is used)

-Download Komodo 13 from https://komodochess.com/pub/komodo-13.zip and place the included komodo-13.02-linux in the directory ansible/files/extra_engines/komodo13/ .
+Download Komodo 14 from https://komodochess.com/pub/komodo-14.zip and place the included komodo-14.1-linux binary in the directory ansible/files/extra_engines/komodo14/ .

 ## Add Pedone 3.0 engine binary (optional, only if ARMv8 64-bit image is used)